kartik-v/bootstrap-fileinput/CHANGE.md

 11. (enh #802): Allow MOV files preview for supported devices and browsers.
 12. (enh #803): Update Hungarian Translations.
 13. (enh #804): Add Slovenian Translations.
+14. (enh #809): Various enhancements for preview control and iconic thumbnails.
+    - add ability to control and render different previews for file thumbnails and zoomed preview content
+    - new property `preferIconicPreview` will try to parse the `previewFileIconSettings` and `previewFileExtSettings` to automatically force iconic previews for file thumbnails.
+    - new property `preferIconicZoomPreview` will try to parse the `previewFileIconSettings` and `previewFileExtSettings` to automatically force iconic previews in the zoomed content.
+    - the above properties will be applied and parsed for `initialPreview` content as well.

 ## version 4.3.5